 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone and is not intended to be a source of investment advice.
 It may not have not been reviewed, commissioned or otherwise endorsed by any of our network partners or the Investment company.

-Altium Wealth Management is a relatively small financial advisory firm offering customized wealth management and financial planning services.
-It employs 19 investment advisors in its single office in Purchase, N.Y., and it works primarily with individuals who can invest at least $1 million.
-The firm currently oversees about $1.2 billion in assets under management (AUM).
+Altium Wealth Management is a small financial advisory firm offering customized wealth management and financial planning services.
+The firm has a single office in Purchase, New York, although it is registered to work with clients in a number of states.
+Altium Wealth Management targets individuals who can invest at least $1 million, though it does make exceptions.

 Overview of Altium Wealth Management

 Founded in 2010 in an effort to create a client-centric firm that differed from the traditional industry model, Altium Wealth Management provides both wealth management and financial planning services.
-The fast-growing firm currently has 44 employees, including 19 that serve as investment advisors.
+The firm currently has close to 40 employees, including nearly 20 that serve as investment advisors.